-Chris Vernale, a cinematographer and director, as well as the founder of film production company EL Raven Productions, has a few choice words to share on the topic of networking, including how it works in his industry and how technology changes the way people network.
-He says that a face-to-face meeting is vastly different than a connection online — you can get a better sense for what someone’s like when you meet them in person.
-In film, he says, you generally want to like the people you work with.
-The same could be said for any industry that relies heavily on the creative synergy between participants.
+Chris Vernale, a cinematographer, director, as well as the founder of film production company El Raven Productions, has a few choice words to share on the topic of networking, including how it works in this industry and how technology changes the way people network.
+He says that a face-to-face meeting is vastly different than a connection online — you can get a better sense of what someone’s like when you meet them in person.
+In film, he says, you generally want to like the people you work with as you will spend a lot of time with them.
+The same rule is relevant to any industry that relies heavily on the creative synergy between participants.

 His other advice is not to settle.
 You should always have your eye on something better.
-This isn’t to say you should burn bridges, act rude, or turn people down.
-Rather, if you want to achieve total career fulfillment, you should never stop looking toward your goal … as long as you remember that you’ll need other people to help you get there.
+You shouldn’t burn bridges, act rude, or turn people down.
+Instead, if you want to achieve total career fulfillment, you should never stop looking toward your goal.
+But remember that you’ll need other people to help you get there.